sumithpdd/mykanban-app/readme.md

 - **🔒 Protected Routes**: Middleware-based route protection ensuring only authenticated users can access the app
 - **✅ Form Validation**: Client-side validation with error messaging and auto-clear functionality
 - **🎨 Modern UI**: Clean, intuitive interface with loading states and user feedback
+- **🎯 Drag & Drop**: Modern drag and drop functionality using @dnd-kit for seamless task movement
+- **🏷️ Multiple Tags**: Color-coded tags for task categorization and organization
+- **👥 User Assignments**: Assign tasks to multiple team members with avatar display
+- **📅 Due Dates**: Set deadlines with overdue detection and visual indicators
+- **⏱️ Time Tracking**: Track time estimates and actual time spent on tasks
+- **📝 Rich Descriptions**: Detailed task descriptions for better context and clarity
+- **📊 Timestamps**: Automatic creation and update timestamps for audit trails

 ## 🛠️ Tech Stack